mukesh-jadhav/assignment/README.md

 space-separated words and returns an array of integers representing the length in characters of each word in the input string.<br>
 ● API tests are omited as it's not much of a code and isn't really following a structured pattern.<br>

+<br><br><br>
+Note: After successful execution, code should auto generate a new directory(configurable in config) with all the text files for resources received.